srizon/themer/README.md

 ### Styling

-The app uses Tailwind CSS for styling.
+The app uses pure CSS with CSS Custom Properties for styling.
 You can customize:
-- Colors in `tailwind.config.js`
+- Colors and variables in `src/app/globals.css`
-- Global styles in `globals.css`
 - Component-specific styles in each component
+- CSS Custom Properties for consistent theming

 ### Color Algorithms